-Due to the addition of two new diagnoses specific to oncological indications for transplant, the Committee believes that reviewers on the Adult HCC Review Board would be best suited to review these new cases.37 Reviewers on the Adult HCC specialty board have more expertise in the field of cancer than those on the Adult Other Diagnosis Review Board.
-As such, the Committee is proposing to expand the purview of the Adult HCC Review Board to include the review of non-standard exception requests related to liver cancers and tumors.
-The Committee proposes for this review board to now be named Adult Transplant Oncology Review Board.
+Due to the addition of two new diagnoses specific to oncological indications for transplant, the Committee believes that reviewers on the Adult HCC Review Board would be best suited to review these new cases.
+A Reviewers on the Adult HCC Review Board have more expertise in the field of cancer than those on the Adult Other Diagnosis Review Board.
+As such, the Committee is proposing to expand the